Learning what your kids really need from you will help strengthen your relationship with them.

 Oh my…I hadn’t even realized they were trying to talk to me.
 Day to day life has a way of pulling my attention all over the place, and I had failed to hone the art of connection with my children.

-Don’t get me wrong, I have my good, all-in days, but I do find myself escaping by scrolling through my phone, listening to a podcast, or turning on a favorite tv show as background noise while I clean and cook.
+Don’t get me wrong, I have my good, all-in days, but I do find myself escaping the daily chaos by scrolling through my phone, listening to a podcast, or turning on a favorite tv show as background noise while I clean and cook.
 If I’m not intentional, this becomes my normal.

 I don’t believe that any of us mother’s INTEND not to listen to our children.
 I don’t believe it’s our heart to ever overlook their emotional needs.
 But it does happen.

-With one particularly explosive argument, my daughter lost it.
+One particular morning taught me a valuable lesson in parenting.
+My daughter was having a rough morning.
+There wasn’t anything majorly wrong, but it was one of those days that she was struggling with her emotions.
+Then an argument happened between my daughter and I, and she lost it.
 She screamed, cried, and completely came undone.
-She said mean things, and I could tell she felt out of control.
+Mean things began to spew from her mouth, and I could tell she felt completely out of control.
+She felt accused and became incredibly defensive.
 Her behavior was completely irrational.
 Truth be told, I cried too.
-Her words were like little darts, and I felt helpless in figuring out what to do.
+Her words were like little darts, and I felt overwhelmed and helpless in figuring out what to do.

 “Take her to Wild Roast.”